Vortioxetine: Adverse effects

+Notes: Vortioxetine and duloxetine (an SNRI) were directly compared in randomized clinical trials.

 Based on preliminary clinical studies, vortioxetine may cause less emotional blunting than SSRIs and SNRIs.

-If vortioxetine is used in combination with other serotonergic drugs like MAOIs or SSRIs, this may result in serotonin syndrome.
+Vortioxetine used in combination with other serotonergic drugs such as MAOIs or SSRIs may result in serotonin syndrome.

 Interactions

 Vortioxetine is metabolized primarily by the cytochrome P450 enzyme CYP2D6.
 Inhibitors and inducers of CYP2D6 may modify the pharmacokinetics of vortioxetine and necessitate dosage adjustments.

 Bupropion, a strong CYP2D6 inhibitor, has been found to increase peak levels of vortioxetine by 2.1-fold and total vortioxetine levels by 2.3-fold (bupropion dosed at 300 mg/day and vortioxetine dosed at 10 mg/day).
 The incidence of side effects with vortioxetine, like nausea, headache, vomiting, and insomnia, was correspondingly increased with the combination.
 Other strong CYP2D6 inhibitors, like fluoxetine, paroxetine, and quinidine, may have similar influences on the pharmacokinetics of vortioxetine, and it is recommended that the dosage of vortioxetine be reduced by half when it is administered in combination with such medications.
 Lesser interactions have additionally been identified for vortioxetine with the cytochrome P450 inhibitors ketoconazole and fluconazole.

 Rifampicin, a strong and broad cytochrome P450 inducer (though notably not of CYP2D6), has been found to decrease peak levels of vortioxetine by 51% and total levels of vortioxetine by 72% (rifampicin dosed at 600 mg/day and vortioxetine at 20 mg/day).
-Similar influences on vortioxetine pharmacokinetics may also occur with other strong cytochrome P450 inducers like carbamazepine and phenytoin.
-As such, it is recommended that increasing vortioxetine dosage be considered when it is given in combination with strong cytochrome P450 inducers.
+Similar influences on vortioxetine pharmacokinetics may also occur with other strong cytochrome P450 inducers including carbamazepine and phenytoin.
+As such, increasing vortioxetine dosage should be considered when it is given in combination with strong cytochrome P450 inducers.
 The maximum recommended dose should not exceed three times the original vortioxetine dose.

-Vortioxetine and its metabolites show no meaningful interactions with a variety of assessed cytochrome P450 enzymes and transporters (e.g., P-glycoprotein) and hence vortioxetine is not expected to importantly influence the pharmacokinetics of other medications.
+Vortioxetine and its metabolites show no meaningful interactions with a variety of assessed cytochrome P450 enzymes and transporters (e.g., P-glycoprotein), hence vortioxetine is not expected to influence the pharmacokinetics of other medications importantly.

-The combination of vortioxetine with MAOIs, including other MAOIs like linezolid and intravenous methylene blue, may cause serotonin syndrome and is contraindicated.
+The combination of vortioxetine with MAOIs, including other MAOIs such as linezolid and intravenous methylene blue, may cause serotonin syndrome and is contraindicated.
 The risk of serotonin syndrome may also be increased when vortioxetine is combined with other serotonergic drugs, like SSRIs, SNRIs, tricyclic antidepressants (TCAs), triptans, tramadol, tryptophan, buspirone, St John's wort, fentanyl, and lithium, among others.
 However, vortioxetine is not considered to be contraindicated with serotonergic medications besides MAOIs.